 First, the way in which the women grew to understand that in healing their own trauma, they heal all others.
 The second aspect was their refusal to hover between realms of war and violence.
 They chose instead to bring an archaic cultural symbolism into the aftermath of war so that the literacy of abundance and peace prevails.
 Through their stories, they are able to author a nonviolent sequel to their lives—and the lives of their children.

 The programmatic Kolo Trauma Treatment and Training Format is across the globe as a result.
-From Africa (Chad, Congo, DRC, Sudan and Uganda), India and Sri Lanka, to the Haiti 2010 earthquake, the Kolo: WCCC has applied the somatic based trauma therapies, one of the earliest forms of sensorimotor psychotherapy and neuropsychological psychology practices.
+From Africa (Chad, Democratic Republic of the Congo (DRC), Sudan and Uganda), India and Sri Lanka, to the Haiti 2010 earthquake, the Kolo: WCCC has applied the somatic based trauma therapies, one of the earliest forms of sensorimotor psychotherapy and neuropsychological psychology practices.

 There is no money, no publicity for this work to help the women heal.
 In Bosnia, the women are empowered by a safe and ancient archeomythology of Old Europe, a symbolic process that does not offend or provoke the ire of patriarchal religions or governing entities.
 The process ultimately leads to the painful but necessary bearing witness—communal applications of wisdom, resiliency and thriving life skills.
 And by bearing witness among those with whom they share the circle, the women remember that they are empowered to heal their families and communities.